 All reproduction prints are scanned and printed using gallery standard, professional equipment and materials.
 Ensuring the highest quality.

-Ethel and Joe Goodley.
-Born and raised in the industrial midlands of Stoke-on-Trent, in the county of Staffordshire, England.
-The region was called ‘The Potteries’ at the time.
-This was because the predominant form of employment, was within one of the almost countless ceramic factories, that dotted the local landscape.
-Ethel and Joe were both employed by a mid sized manufacturer of fine china plates and earthenware called ‘Royal Milton’.
-Ethel was a ‘transferrer’.
-The transferrer lays a patterned tissue onto the pottery (ware) before it is hardened (fired).
-Joe was a general clay worker.
-Bringing the heavy, wet clay into the loading and receiving area of the cold, dark factory.
-He would take the opportunity of talking to his fellow workers.
-But the women of Royal Milton, most often worked on the upper level.
-Joe would always be very enthusiastic to have a reason to personally deliver materials upstairs.
-He would also be very helpful when it came to removing ‘ware’ that needed taking to the kilns for firing (hardening).
+Ethel and Joe Goodley were both born and raised in the industrial midlands of Stoke-on-Trent in Staffordshire, England.
+The region was called 'The Potteries' as it was home to countless ceramic factories.
+Ethel and Joe both worked at 'Royal Milton,' a mid-sized manufacturer of fine china plates and earthenware.
+Ethel's job as a 'transferrer' involved laying a patterned tissue onto the pottery before it was fired.
+Meanwhile, Joe worked as a general clay worker, bringing the heavy, wet clay into the receiving area of the cold, dark factory.
+Despite the harsh working conditions, Joe loved talking to his fellow workers, especially the women who mainly worked on the upper level.
+He would try to find reasons to personally deliver materials upstairs, hoping to chat with them.